Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 In this section, you can familiarize yourself with all the existing classes.

-# Keyboard
+## Keyboard

 These classes provide global control and observation of the keyboard.

-# KeyboardListener
+### **KeyboardListener**

 The **KeyboardListener** class provides the ability to subscribe to global keyboard input events.
 This allows you, to get the information you need about the user's presses, sequences and key combinations.
-The whole operation of this class is based on subscriptions, you can subscribe to different events, customizing the configuration to suit your needs.
+The whole operation of this class is based on subscriptions, you can subscribe to different events, customizing the configuration to sui t your needs.

 This class stores active subscriptions in properties: `Keys`, `Sequences` and `Combinations`.